Lamb Biryani

 Garlic adds a pungent and aromatic flavor to the biryani.
 It is often finely minced or crushed and added to the marinade for the lamb or sautéed along with the spices.
 The addition of garlic enhances the complexity of the flavors in the dish.

-See also Chicken And Rice Casserole
+See also Cajun Chicken And Rice Soup

 Ginger